 Also worth mentioning is that, if you join and decide it’s not for you, Jeff says he’ll give you a credit that you can use on other services Brownstone Research offers.
 Which I think is good because, while it’s not the same as getting a refund, this does limit some of the risks in buying.

 Who Is Jeff Brown?

-After earning a Bachelor of Science in aeronautical and astronautical engineering, and a Master of Science in management from London Business School, he moved onto gaining first hand experience within the tech industry in a diverse range of fields.
+After earning a Bachelor of Science in aeronautical and astronautical engineering, and a Master of Science in management from London Business School, he moved on to gain first-hand experience within the tech industry in a diverse range of fields.

 All of which has made him uniquely qualified to identify and share some of the best and most unique opportunities within the tech investing world.